HRAP Online Encyclopedia

 Bivalves

 Bivalves are a class of animals that have two shells attached by a hinge.
 There are a large number of species of bivalves including mussels, clams, and oysters that live across the world in both fresh and salt water.
-When exposed during low tide, mussels and clams at Haystack Rock will close to protect themselves and help retain moisture.
-They might look like a rock, but when the tide come in the shells will open and the animal within will begin filter feeding.
+When exposed during low tide, mussels will close to protect themselves and help retain moisture.
+They might look like a rock, but when the tide comes in the shells will open and the animal within will begin filter feeding.
 The Oregon Coast is home to several popular edible species of bivalve.
-Haystack Rock is a no collection zone, however with a shellfish permit, visitors can harvest mussels and calms on nearby beaches.
+At nearby beaches, visitors with a shellfish permit can harvest mussels and clams - Haystack Rock, however, is a no collection zone.